the-argus/audio-plugins-nix/README.md

 }
 ```

-**extraPath is an additional, optionally out-of-store path, and will only take effect if you run** ``yabridgectl sync`` **after building your HM configuration.
-It is intended to point to a folder in your users wine prefix where you install plugins that cannot be packaged with nix.
-Another example might be /home/user/.wine/drive_c/Program Files/Steinberg.**
+**extraPath is an additional, optionally out-of-store path, and will only take
+effect if you run** ``yabridgectl sync`` **after building your HM configuration.
+It is intended to point to a folder in your users wine prefix where you install
+plugins that cannot be packaged with nix.
+Another example might be
+/home/user/.wine/drive_c/Program Files/Steinberg.**

-# Bringing emulated VSTs into your DAW:
+## Bringing emulated VSTs into your DAW

-Add the path previously specified in ``extraPath`` to your DAWs VST plugin search path, as well as ~/.vst, or the directory you specified with programs.yabridge.vstDirectory.
+Add the path previously specified in ``extraPath`` to your DAWs VST plugin
+search path, as well as ~/.vst, or the directory you specified with
+programs.yabridge.vstDirectory.